-Thus, critiques, news items, cultural reviews, and introductions and interpretations in national anthologies combined to create one of the dominant patterns in the presentation of Hebrew literature to the Jewish-American reader.
-The moral issue was framed as the main prism for the polemic on, and interpretation of, translated Hebrew works; it was formulated in the American discourse as a challenge facing the Israeli literature, which the Israeli authors successfully overcame.
-Given its canonical writers’ dynamic participation in the political public discourse, it seems that this image of Hebrew literature became quite well-known outside the literary world.
-Clearly, this is not to suggest that an alternative perception of Israeli works was not feasible, or did not exist.
-This was clearly not the only prism through which translated Israeli literature was reflected to the American readers.
-There were several cases that strayed from, and even contradicted, this pattern.
-For instance, in a New York Times article from 1974 by author and journalist, Naomi Shepherd, Hebrew literature is alluded to as evidence of Israel’s blindness toward Arabs.
-Shepherd, who wrote historical monographs on Israel, referred to representations of Arabs in Hebrew literature as a symptom of both flaws in Israel’s strategic thinking, and the defective morality embedded in it.
-In his review of the Firstfruits anthology from 1973, Arthur A. Cohen claimed that the translated works reflected positions that were anything but oppositional, describing them as conformist and nationalist (though he laid the blame for this with the American-Jewish audience as well).
-And still, these were exceptions to the dominant pattern in the literary discourse.
-By and large, Hebrew literature and the Israeliness it depicted were portrayed in the American discourse as distinctively humanistic and self-critical.
-This image was constructed over these decades within the dominant literary and journalistic discourse in America.
-Although observations within the discourse found Israel and its policy in the West Bank deserving of criticism, they focused on writers associated with the Left and recognized for their political boldness, rather than on the problematic situation these writers’ criticism provoked.
-First and foremost, they expressed appreciation for a country boasting that it has such dissenting voices.
+Thus, literary critiques, news items, pieces on the cultural zeitgeist, and commentaries in national anthologies combined to create one of the dominant patterns in the introduction of Hebrew literature to the Jewish-American reader.
+At times, the moral issue downright framed the polemic on, and interpretation of, translated Hebrew works; it was implied in the American discourse as a challenge facing the Israeli literature, which the Israeli authors successfully overcame.
+Given its canonical writers’ dynamic participation in the public discourse, this image of Hebrew literature seemed to become well-known even outside the literary world.
+Clearly, this is not to suggest that an alternative perception of Israeli works did not exist, or that this was the only prism through which translated Israeli literature was reflected to the American readers.
+Indeed, there were several cases that strayed from, and even contradicted, this pattern.
+For instance, in a New York Times article from January 1974 by author and journalist, Naomi Shepherd, Hebrew literature is alluded to as evidence of Israel’s blindness toward Arabs.
+A writer of historical monographs on Israel, Shepherd referred to representations of Arabs in Hebrew literature as a symptom of both flaws in Israel’s strategic thinking, and the defective morality ingrained in Israeli society.
+In his review of the Firstfruits anthology from September 1973, Arthur A. Cohen claimed that the translated works reflected positions that were anything but oppositional, describing them as conformist and nationalist (though he laid the blame for this with the American-Jewish audience as well).
+And still, these were exceptions rather than the rule.
+By and large, Hebrew literature and the Israeliness it depicted were portrayed in the American discourse as distinctively humanistic and self-critical, an image constructed over the decades within mainstream literary and journalistic venues .
+Although Israel and its policy in the West Bank were found deserving of criticism, critiques tended to focus on writers associated with the Left and recognized for their political boldness, rather than on the problematic situation these writers’ criticism provoked.
+First and foremost, reviewers expressed appreciation for a country that can take pride in such dissenting, ethical voices.
 In the following section, I will demonstrate how this discursive pattern occasionally stood in contradiction to the ways in which specific Hebrew works were mediated to their American readers.
-Subtly, and sometimes furtively, the mediating discourse refashioned Hebrew literature, occasionally even in the introductions and reviews mentioned earlier, and sometimes in the translations, themselves.
+Subtly, and sometimes furtively, the mediating discourse refashioned and appropriated Hebrew literature, at times even in the very same introductions and reviews mentioned earlier, and in the translations themselves.

 The propagandistic trend